rust-lang/rust/text/0000-more-api-documentation-conventions.md

 with regards to spelling, grammar, and punctuation conventions.
 Language changes over time, so this doesn’t mean that there is always a correct answer to every grammar question, but there is often some kind of formal consensus.

-One specific rule that comes up often: when quoting something for emphasis, use a single quote, and put punctuation outside the quotes, ‘this’.
-When quoting something at length, “use double quotes and put the punctuation inside of the quote.”
-Most documentation will end up using single quotes, so if you’re not sure, just stick with them.

 ### Use line comments
 [use-line-comments]: #use-line-comments